moKidesign/gatsby-starter-netlify-cms/src/pages/about/index.md

 title: About Stan
 ---
 ### Real Estate Investor and Short-Term Rental Partner
-- Renovating two properties into Mid Term Rentals
+- Currently renovating two properties to convert to MTRs
-- Seeking partners for y Short Term Rentals in ONLY the following categories
+- Seeking partners for Short Term Rentals in the following niches only
   - Golf
   - Spas
   - F1

 ### Tech Enthusiast and AI Advocate
-- Passionate about using tech and AI to increase efficiency and profits in real estate
+- Passionate about using tech and AI to increase efficiency
-- Believes everyone in the industry should be evaluating their processes and systems right now
+- Believes everyone in Real Estate should be evaluating their processes and systems right now
 - Happy to share insights and advice on how to get started

 ### Claris FileMaker Developer